verkstedt/swimlanes/docs/linux/README.md

 ### Install script

-This will cretae a `.desktop` file to add Swimlanes.io to your Applications menu, add a mime type, and set it as default for `.swimlane` files.
+This will create a `.desktop` file to add Swimlanes.io to your Applications menu, add a mime type, and set it as default for `.swimlane` files.

 ```bash